savagejacke/angular-scoreboard/README.md

 # The Warhammer Scoreboard

-This is the same app as the react-scoreboard, but I am rebuilding it using Angular and .NET.
-This is the version that I will continue to update.
+This app can be used to keep score of a Warhammer 40k game then log the results.
+It is built using Angular and .NET